Galaxy growth by merging in the nearby universe

 \subsection{Grid Method $K$-corrections for galaxies from the imaging sample}

-We cannot $K$-correct individual galaxies in the imaging subsamples once and for all, because we do not have spectroscopic redshifts for them.
+We also need to compute the stellar mass of galaxies in the imaging subsamples in order to determine the mass ratio, so we want to $K$-correct galaxies in the imaging subsamples.
+However, we cannot $K$-correct individual galaxies in the imaging subsamples once and for all, because we do not have spectroscopic redshifts for them.
 Each time we consider a pair of galaxies, one from the spectroscopic subsample and one from the imaging subsample, we assign the spectroscopic redshift to the galaxy from the imaging sample.
 This allows us to calculate for each galaxy from the imaging sample in each spectroscopic--imaging pair a temporary $K$-corrected stellar mass and [$^{0.1}g \, - \, ^{0.1}r$] color for the purposes of that pair.
 We discard these values and compute new ones when the galaxy from the imaging sample is used in another pair with another galaxy from the spectroscopic sample.

 To save time, we take galaxies from the NYU VAGC spectroscopic sample as representative of all galaxy types, and apply the code {\tt sdss\_kcorrect} on the galaxies from a grid named `B' of observed $r$-band magnitude (0.5 mag per bin), [$g - r$] color (0.1 mag per bin), and redshifts between 0.03 and 0.15 (0.0002 per bin).
 We saved the mean $K$-corrected stellar mass $M_B$ and [$^{0.1}g_B \, - \, ^{0.1}r_B$] color in a grid of observed $r$-band magnitude, [$g - r$] color, and redshift, also save the mean redshift $z_B$, mean $r_B$ and mean [$g_B - r_B$] color, Thereafter we estimated the $K$-corrected stellar mass and [$^{0.1}g \, - \, ^{0.1}r$] color for a galaxy G in grid B, and the [$g_G - r_G$] color of galaxy G is between [$g_B - r_B$] color of grid B and [$g_C - r_C$] color of grid C which is next to grid B (that means $z_B$ and $z_C$ are the same, and $r_B$ and $r_C$ are the same):